What does the prosecution have to prove in a case of Intimidation?

 1- What is Intimidation?

-The first element that the prosecution has to prove is a factual one and that is that the conduct of the accused amounted to intimidation.
+The first element that the prosecution must prove is a factual one.
+Namely, did the conduct of the person amount to Intimidation?

 - Conduct (including cyberbullying) amounting to harassment or molestation of the person, or;